FluxML/Flux.jl/docs/src/training/optimisers.md

 w = w - v
 ```

 The `apply` defines the update rules for an optimiser `opt`, given the parameters and gradients.
-It returns the updated gradients.
-Here, every parameter `x` is retrieved from the running state `v` and returns the new state of the optimizer.
+It returns the updated gradients and optimizer state.

 Flux internally calls on this function via the `update!` function.
 It shares the API with `apply` but ensures that multiple parameters are handled gracefully.